 You can watch the full feature on PBS NewsHour here:

-Since the feature on PBS NewsHour in September 2017, Surtrac smart traffic control has been successfully deployed at several cities in the United States, including Atlanta, GA; Portland, ME; Needham, MA; and Quincy, MA.
+Since the feature on PBS NewsHour in September 2017, many major cities in the U.S. and Canada have chosen Surtrac smart traffic control to help them optimize their transportation network including Pittsburgh, Atlanta, Portland (Maine), as well as metro regions around Boston, Chicago, Toronto, and Edmonton.
 Further, the city of Pittsburgh plans to expand its use of adaptive traffic control from its existing 50 intersection Surtrac deployment, to another 100-200 intersections throughout the city.
 The technology has also made significant advancements to account for evolving methods of travel, specifically being able to optimize for multimodal traffic operations including Connected & Autonomous Vehicles (CAV).